frantzmiccoli/drkns/README.md

 # Runs identified task
 drkns run sub1.buildImages

-# Clean persisted data older than a week old
+# Clean persisted data older than a week old (to not overload the cache after
+# too many builds)
+drkns clean

+# Persist previous execution information from S3, see assumptions for sync in
+# Beware this erase extra files
+drkns sync out
 ```

 Sample master yml